learning-at-home/hivemind/docs/user/acknowledgements.md

 * [Brian Muller](https://github.com/bmuller/kademlia) for his implementations
   of [kademlia](https://github.com/bmuller/kademlia) and [rpcudp](https://github.com/bmuller/rpcudp)
 * Alexander Sherbakov for helpful discussions on PC and server component architecture,
+* [Yandex School of Data Analysis](https://yandexdataschool.com) students, for helping us run first truly collaborative experiments.
+* The [Neuropark community](https://neuropark.co/), for hosting early collaborative training experiments of sahajBERT with hivemind.
-* Our early adopters, [contributors](https://github.com/learning-at-home/hivemind/graphs/contributors), and reviewers
+* Our early adopters, [contributors](https://github.com/learning-at-home/hivemind/graphs/contributors), and conference reviewers.

 # Related projects

-We also want to reference several projects that have similar ideas in mind:
+In this section, we list several organizations and research projects that bring humanity closer to the dream of world-scale deep learning with volunteer computing.
+* [Hugging Face](https://huggingface.co) — an AI community with world-leading NLP research that builds collaborative hub pre-training using hivemind.
+* [EYDLE](https://www.eydle.com) — a start-up that works towards distributed deep learning on volunteer hardware using centralized infrastructure.
 * [BitTensor](https://github.com/opentensor/BitTensor) — a decentralized deep learning ecosystem with incentive mechanism.
-Like hivemind, but peers are getting rewarded for their contribution to other peers. .
-* [GShard](https://arxiv.org/abs/2006.16668) — a paper by Dmitry Lepikhin et al. that demonstrate the effectiveness of huge Mixture-of-Experts models on conventional hpc hardware.
-Those guys train models 4 times the size of GPT-3 on thousands of TPUv3.
+Each peer trains for its own objective and rewards others for useful features.
-* Also doing research in decentralized deep learning?
+* Also building collaborative distributed deep learning?
 Let us know!
+[TODO EMAIL]